I'm a member

 Other indications for Respiratory Devices are discussed in a separate policy.

-POLICYHigh-frequency chest wall compression devices and intrapulmonary percussive ventilation devices may be considered medically necessary in patients with cystic fibrosis or chronic diffuse bronchiectasis (as determined by specific criteria [see Policy Guidelines] including chest computed tomography scan) when standard chest physiotherapy has failed (i.e., the patient has frequent severe exacerbations of respiratory distress involving inability to clear mucus despite P/PD) OR standard chest physiotherapy is unavailable or not tolerated.
+POLICYHigh-frequency chest wall compression devices and intrapulmonary percussive ventilation devices may be considered medically necessary in patients with cystic fibrosis or chronic diffuse bronchiectasis (as determined by specific criteria [see Policy Guidelines] including chest computed tomography scan) when standard chest physical therapy has failed (i.e., the patient has frequent severe exacerbations of respiratory distress involving inability to clear mucus despite P/PD) OR standard chest physical therapy is unavailable or not tolerated.

-Use of the FLUTTER® valve or Acapella device may be considered medically necessary in patients with hypersecretory lung disease (i.e., produce excessive mucus) who have difficulty clearing the secretions and recurrent disease exacerbations.
+Use of an oscillatory positive expiratory pressure device may be considered medically necessary in patients with hypersecretory lung disease (i.e., produce excessive mucus) who have difficulty clearing the secretions and recurrent disease exacerbations.

-High-frequency chest wall compression devices and intrapulmonary percussive ventilation devices are considered not medically necessary as an alternative to chest physical therapy in patients with cystic fibrosis or chronic bronchiectasis in any other clinical situations; there are no clinical data to show that these devices provide any additional health benefit compared to conventional chest physical therapy in these situations.
+High-frequency chest wall compression devices and intrapulmonary percussive ventilation devices are considered not medically necessary as an alternative to chest physical therapy in patients with cystic fibrosis or chronic bronchiectasis in any other clinical situations; there are no clinical data to show that these devices provide any additional health benefit compared to conventional chest physical therapy in these situations other than those specified here.

 Other applications of high-frequency chest wall compression devices and intrapulmonary percussive ventilation devices, including, but not limited to, their use as an adjunct to chest physical therapy or their use in other lung diseases, such as chronic obstructive pulmonary disease, are considered investigational.